 - Bone scan

 - Joint aspiration (fluid is taken from the knee for analysis)

-Orthopedic doctors at UPMC Susquehanna specialize in evaluating and diagnosing all forms of knee pain in Williamsport, Lock Haven, Muncy and Wellsboro, PA.
+Orthopaedic doctors at UPMC specialize in evaluating and diagnosing all forms of knee pain in Williamsport, Lock Haven, Muncy, and Wellsboro, PA.